 The Arts Faculty at John Masefield is dedicated to delivering outstanding provision in both creative learning and developing performance skills.
-This commitment has been acknowledged by our fourth consecutive Artsmark Gold Award.
-Arts Council England has praised the 'excellent commitment to providing high quality arts provision that is embedded across your curriculum'.
+The Arts Council of England has praised the 'excellent commitment to providing high quality arts provision that is embedded across your curriculum'.

 The teaching curriculum features intensive development across all of the disciplines enabling students to grow in confidence as performers and also to explore a wide range of skills vital for their future including teamwork, problem-solving and resilience.
-All students receive teaching in drama, dance, music and art up to the end of KS3 and can then opt for a wide range of GCSE, A Level and vocational courses within the Arts.
+All students receive teaching in drama, dance and music up to the end of KS3 and can then opt for a wide range of GCSE, A Level and vocational courses within the Arts.
 All willing musicians are also offered a variety of instrumental lessons from our excellent peripatetic staff.
 In Y7, every student is entitled to one free lesson to promote the learning of instruments as far as possible.

 Alongside this, the Faculty are committed to a wide-ranging, enjoyable and challenging extra-curricular programme which is open to all students regardless of ability level.
 In Music, we offer orchestra, four separate choirs, jazz band, string ensemble and brass band.
 The work of this area is celebrated regularly throughout the year including the centrepiece Christmas Concert at St Michael and All Angel's Church in Ledbury.

 One of the most popular events of the year is the school's X Factor competition in which both staff and students compete.
-Dance has a variety of clubs across all Key Stages which culminate in some excellent shows throughout the year including KS3, Seniors and Improvisation club.
+Dance has a variety of clubs across all Key Stages which culminate in some excellent shows throughout the year.

+Dramatically, Y10 perform in the annual Shakespeare for Schools Festival and several clubs run throughout the year including KS3, Seniors and Improvisation club.
 All disciplines are brought together in the annual musical which is a highlight of the school calendar.
-In recent years the school has offered Bugsy Malone, We Will Rock You, Back to the 80s, Oliver and Beauty and the Beast.
+In recent years the school has offered Bugsy Malone, We Will Rock You, Oliver and Beauty and the Beast.